MetaCoq/metacoq/README.md

 Otherwise, to run interactively, the development can be compiled with Coq 8.9.1 and Equations 1.2.
-Detailed [installation instructions](#installation-instructions) are below, what follows is a short summary of the development and installation instructions.
+Detailed [installation instructions](#installation-instructions) for the version of the package on `opam` are below, what follows is a short summary of the development and installation instructions for the popl artifact sources version.

 ### Correspondence of the paper sections with the code